+When you call us we'll provide free advice over the phone and advise whether you need to bring your pet into the clinic for immediate treatment.
 If your pet does need emergency care, we'll normally ask you to bring them to our clinic where we have the personnel, equipment and medicine to provide immediate treatment.
-We will do house visits, but it can take a bit of time to organise and it is often best for your pet if you can bring them to us, so they have the best facilities and veterinary staff support available immediately.
+We will do house visits, but it’s often best for your pet if you can bring them to us, so they have the best facilities and veterinary support available immediately.

-We will need to ask for payment for your pet's consultation and treatment.
+We will need to ask for payment for your pet's consultation and treatment at the clinic.
 If you have pet insurance, all or some of the cost may be reimbursed by your policy - but cover varies considerably so you should check what is covered and what excesses apply.

 Who are Vets Now?